aws-samples/aws-get-started-workshop/content/05-extend/01-hybrid-networking/04-set-up-site-to-site-vpn/02-set-up-site-to-site-vpn-pre-reqs.md

 In this configuration only one tunnel will be up at a given time.
 Depending on the features of your customer gateway device, you may be able to configure it to:
 * Periodically send keep alive traffic to keep the tunnel active.
 * Force a failover to the other tunnel in case of issues with the current tunnel.

+## 5. Determine private shared key (PSK)- or certificate-based authentication

+You have two authentication options for your site-to-site VPN connection.
+If you don't want to use pre-shared keys, you can use a private certificate from AWS Certificate Manager Private Certificate Authority to authenticate your VPN endpoints.
+See [Site-to-Site VPN tunnel authentication options](https://docs.aws.amazon.com/vpn/latest/s2svpn/vpn-tunnel-authentication-options.html) for an overview of your options.

+If you choose to use certificate-based authentication, see the GitHub repository [https://github.com/aws-samples/vpn-gateway-strongwswan](https://github.com/aws-samples/vpn-gateway-strongwswan) for details on setting up the necessary certificates and other configuration for using certificate-based authentication.